 Set in the heart of the Pacific Northwest, Bastyr’s expansive Seattle-area campus provides a serene, natural environment for students to deepen their health education.
 Our campus is located in the Seattle suburb of Kenmore, Washington, and encompasses 51 acres along the shore of Lake Washington.

 The MCHS program is primarily online, enabling students to remain in their home communities.
 For a few days at the beginning and again at the end of the program, students will travel to Bastyr’s Kenmore campus to enjoy in-person classes and activities with their cohort and instructors.
 Onsite accommodations are available.

-4 quarters (one year).
-Program runs Summer-Spring; full-time; part-time track available
+4 quarters (one continuous year).
+Program runs through Summer, Fall, Winter and Spring quarters; full-time; part-time track available

 Speak to an advisor today to learn more about tuition costs or to find out about our financial aid programs!

 Gain a master’s-level understanding of Maternal-Child Health Systems through a curriculum delivered in a convenient online format.
 Reference our curriculum table for the full course schedule.
 This table reflects a full-time course of study, but part-time is also available.

 The program prepares trained midwives, doulas, childbirth educators, lactation consultants and other maternal-child health care providers to confidently and effectively advocate for families throughout the childbearing years.
 Expected learning outcomes of graduates can be found in the course catalog.

 Contact an advisor to learn more about the Master of Arts in Maternal-Child Health Systems.